Cap-Panaka/Online-Judges/README.md

 ## 📊 Solved Statistics

-I have solved a total of **106** problems across the following platforms.
 Click on a platform name to view the solutions.

 | 🌐 Online Judge | 📈 Solved Problems |
 | :--- | :---: |